McLaren P1 Designer Explains How He Copied a Fish to Solve an Aero Issue Still Plaguing the Supra

 Stephenson also utilized biomimicry in the body of the car, stretching the outer surfaces of the Macca as tightly as possible over its mechanical components.
 He says this is similar to creatures like the cheetah, where the skin of the animal is stretched tightly over all of the muscles and sinews.

 But all of this biomimicry talk aside, hearing the P1's designer explain the story behind the car is cool to listen to.
-Stephenson has more than a handful of noteworthy designs to his name like the first-generation BMW X5, the new-generation BMW-manufactured MINI and the Ford Escort Cosworth.
+Stephenson has more than a handful of noteworthy designs to his name like the first-generation BMW X5,

 That's all well and good, but I still want a YouTube channel out of the PT Cruiser's designer, Brian Nesbit.
 Now that would be an interesting story.